-This Act has given the most comprehensive definition of the term 'dowry' though the definition suffers from some inherent defects.
-Section 2 of the Act defines dowry as "dowry means any property or valuable security given or agreed to be given either directly or indirectly'
+This Act has given the most comprehensive definition of the term 'dowry' though the definition

 - 1. By one party to the marriage to the other party to the marriage, or - 2.
-By the parent of either party to the marriage or by any other person, to either party to the marriage or to any other person, at or before or anytime after the marriage in connection with the marriage of the said parties.
+By the parent of either party to the marriage or by any other person, to either party to the marriage or to any other person, at or before or anytime after the marriage in connection with the marriage of the said parties.20